 - written and verbal assessments* of underpinning knowledge;

 - simulated activities conducted in the classroom assessment; and

+All participants must complete the Master up to 35m NC course and are required to complete self-study and assignments.
 This course covers theoretical and practical knowledge of the following:

 - Slipping and Docking vessels